RawanAlsaedi/Explore-Weather-Trends/README.md

 ## Main steps:
 - Extract data from a database using a SQL query.
 - Calculate a moving average in a spreadsheet.
-- Create a line chart that compares your city’s temperatures with the global temperatures.
+- Created a line chart that compares my city’s temperatures with the global temperatures.

 ## Content